Maha-Rossomaha/LLM_projects/1 NLP and LLM/1 Theory/1 Transformers Basics/1 Transformers/3 Attention is all you need.md

-# Подробный конспект: “Attention Is All You Need” (Vaswani et al., 2017)
+# Attention Is All You Need

 URL:
 🔗 [Attention is all you need](https://arxiv.org/pdf/1706.03762)